 In the absence of mispricing, the proper benchmark asset pricing model should deliver zero alpha for any investment strategy.
 This implication motivates the canonical test of market efficiency, but it is plagued by the joint hypothesis problem identified by Fama (1970): any test of efficiency is a joint test of the pricing model.
 The proper model for testing efficiency is one that characterizes prices in an equilibrium wherein (public) information is correctly reflected in prices.
 Such an equilibrium may be just hypothetical in a market with noise traders or other frictions that hinder information from being incorporated immediately into prices.
 Nevertheless, the "proper" model is the one relevant to the joint hypothesis problem posed by Fama (1970).
 Under this view, non-zero alphas imply mispricing or an incorrect model, while zero alphas imply no mispricing or, again, an incorrect model.
-In the latter case, the incorrect model captures mispricing but not expected returns in the absence thereof.
-In other words, the model is not a useful empirical benchmark for gauging the extent of market inefficiencies.
+In the latter case, the incorrect model is not a useful empirical benchmark for gauging the extent of market inefficiencies.